wordofwarning/wordofwarning.org/current/2014-autumnwinter/thompson/index.md

 *† I can't guarantee that any of these promises will be kept.*
 *p.s.
 Bring snacks.*

-Selina invites you to her own version of a midnight feast: somewhere between the confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab.
+Selina invites you to her own version of a midnight feast: somewhere between confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab.
 She infuses discussion of complex, life-long issues with weight with laughter, popping balloons and a healthy dose of rice pudding to result in something truly vibrant.
 Sitting somewhere between story-telling, stand-up, live art and theatre, *Chewing The Fat* is a powerful and extremely open portrayal of how we live with our bodies, on both the days when they are beautiful, and the days when they are a burden.

 ####Who is she?
 An artist + performer based in Leeds, Selina's work is playful, participatory and intimate — focused on the politics of identity and how this defines our bodies, lives and environments.
 She has made work for pubs, cafes, hairdressers, toilets, and sometimes even galleries and theatres, including SPILL Festival of Performance, The National Theatre Studio, The Birmingham REP, East Street Arts and the West Yorkshire Playhouse.